Daily riddle: A five-pointed star in green adorns a solid red background. Which North Afric...

 Top-level domain .bw

-History of the Botswana Flag
+History of the Botswana flag

 Rainy day in the Botswana savannah, symbolizing peace and harmony The flag of Botswana was officially adopted on September 30, 1966, coinciding with the country's independence from British colonial rule.
 It was designed to represent the new nation's values, natural resources, and aspirations for the future.
 The design was chosen through a national competition, reflecting Botswana's commitment to democratic processes from its earliest days as an independent nation.
 The winning design, created by a local artist, was selected for its simplicity and powerful symbolism.
 Since its adoption, the flag has remained unchanged, symbolizing the stability and continuity that have characterized Botswana's political and social development since independence.

-Symbolism and Design of the Botswana Flag
+Symbolism and design of the Botswana flag

 Each element of the Botswana flag carries deep symbolic meaning: